 How we work

-We are committed to leading a fair and equitable transition that ensures a thriving, climate-resilient Aotearoa for current and future generations.
+We are committed to leading a fair and equitable transition that ensures a thriving, climate-resilient Aotearoa New Zealand for current and future generations.

 We take a wide systems view so we understand what our advice means for our people, our environment, our land and our economy.